pablosartorio/rag_from_scratch/README.md

 # RAG from Scratch

-This repository documents our journey of learning how to build a Retrieval-Augmented Generation (RAG) system from scratch.
+This repository documents my journey of learning how to build a Retrieval-Augmented Generation (RAG) system from scratch.
 By stripping away the complexities of previous implementations (e.g., using Docker and Hugging Face's Text Generation Inference), I aim to gain a deeper understanding of RAG pipelines and their components.
 This project is both a practical exercise and a learning resource.

 ## Objective
 The primary goal is to learn the fundamentals of creating a RAG system without relying on pre-configured setups.
 This includes: